iamchivata/boringtimes/README.md

-This funny weekendly project is prepared to suggest you doing something when you are bored.
+This funny project is prepared to suggest you doing something when you are bored.

 programming language :